Petra Gössi

-Petra Christina Antonella Gössi known as Petra Gössi (born 12 January 1976) is a Swiss politician.
+Petra Christina Antonella Gössi (born 12 January 1976 in Lucerne) is a Swiss politician.
 She was a member of the National Council from 2011 to 2023 for The Liberals and was elected to the Council of States in 2023.
 Previously she served on the Cantonal Council of Schwyz between 2004 and 2011.
 Since 2006, she has been a member of the management of The Liberals and between 2012 and 2016 was president of her political party.

 Early life and education

 Gössi was born 12 January 1976 in Lucerne, Switzerland to Anton 'Tony' and Edy (née Pini) Gössi.
 Her parents operated a household supply store.
 Her mother hailed from Ticino, therefore she was raised bilingual.

 She was raised in Küssnacht am Rigi on Lake Lucerne.
 She attended Gymnasium Immensee, where she completed her Matura.
 Subsequently she studied Law at the University of Bern graduating with a Licentiate degree.
 She completed a Master's degree in Economic Crime Investigation at Lucerne University of Applied Sciences and Arts.
 Since March 2021, she is enrolled at the University of St. Gallen for a Diploma in General Management.